 A significant portion of the Company's financial instruments are carried at fair value.
 Deterioration of the financial markets could significantly impact the fair value of these financial instruments.
 The fair value of the majority of the Company's financial instruments is based on quoted prices in active markets or observable inputs.
-These instruments primarily include U.S. government securities, most investment grade corporate debt, certain high yield debt securities, exchange traded and certain over-the-counter (OTC) derivative instruments, certain mortgage-backed and asset-backed securities, resale agreements and securities borrowed transactions, repurchase agreements and securities loaned transactions, listed equity securities, loans held-for-sale, and certain long-term borrowings.

-In addition, the Company holds financial instruments for which no prices are available, and/or which have little or no observable inputs.
+In addition, the Company holds financial instruments for which no prices are available; and which have few or no observable inputs.
 For these instruments, the determination of fair value requires subjective assessment and judgment depending on liquidity, pricing assumptions, the current economic and competitive environment and the risks affecting the specific instrument.
 In such circumstances, valuation is determined based on management's own judgments about the assumptions that market participants would use in pricing the asset or liability, including assumptions about risk.
-These instruments primarily include certain investment-grade corporate debt securities, certain high-yield debt securities, distressed debt securities, certain equity securities, certain CDOs, certain mortgage-backed and asset-backed securities, certain loans-held-for-sale, certain long-term borrowings, and other liabilities.

-The fair value of financial assets and liabilities is impacted by factors such as benchmark interest rates, prices of financial instruments issued by third parties, commodity prices and index prices or rates.
+The fair value of financial assets and liabilities is impacted by factors such as benchmark interest rates, prices of financial instruments issued by third parties, commodity prices, foreign exchange rate and index prices or rates.
 In addition, valuation adjustments are an integral part of the valuation process when market prices are not indicative of the credit quality of a counterparty, and are applied to debt instruments.